What’s New in Database since IBM i 7.1?

 This session explains how to use the SQL language to implement data-centric solutions, which provide better performance and increase programmer productivity.
 Topics include principles of data-centric programming, leveraging auto-generated column values, using view and table expressions to write better set based SQL and simplifying application programming using OLAP functions.
 This session is a must for anyone who wants to take full advantage of all the capabilities of SQL including enhancements in the IBM i 7.x releases.

-Sponsored Session: The Best Defense Against the Worst Case Scenario – John Dominic, Maxava
+Sponsored Session: Monitoring & Recovery: The Best Defense Against the Worst Case Scenario – John Dominic, Maxava

-Power Systems are creating more new data than ever before, highlighting the need for application and system availability.
+IBM Power Systems are processing more data than ever before, resulting in an urgent need for application and system availability.
 This can be a massive challenge for smaller organizations to address without straining resource and adding hardware.
-See how a combination of cloud monitoring and recovery act as a first and last line of defense – without breaking the bank.
+This webinar will demonstrate how a combination of cloud monitoring and recovery acts as a first and last line of defense – without breaking the bank.